oxylabs/Date-Parser-Tutorial/README.md

 This class is very powerful and it can handle *aware* and *naïve* objects. *Aware* objects are the ones that have time zone information attribute, `tzinfo`.
 While *naïve* objects are open to interpretation because there is no time zone information.

 Quite often, there will be a need to represent the `datetime` object as `string`.
-On the other hand, there will be need to parse `datetime` objects from `string` objects.
+On the other hand, there will be a need to parse `datetime` objects from `string` objects.

 Let's explore extracting `string` from `datetime` objects first.

 ## Parsing Dates into String

 The `datetime` class has a useful method - `today()`.
-This method returns a new `datetime` object representing current time.
+This method returns a new `datetime` object representing the current time.

 ```python
 >>> from datetime import datetime